lightreign/cannedfindit/README.md

 3. Test
 ```
-npm run test
+npm test
 ```

 4. Run server
 ```
 npm run dev:server & (or prod:server)
 ```
-You can now access app on port 4242
+You can now access app with your browser on port 4242

 [1]: logo.png
+[2]: main.png

 Raspberry Pi
 ---